 job title and organisation details if the reporter is a healthcare professional or manufacturer representative

-We may collect the following information about the individual affected:
+We may collect the following data about the individual affected:

 at least one of the following characteristics: initials, age, sex, weight, height or a local identifier